Airman & Family Readiness Center - EFMP Family Support

 What is family support?

-How do families access their EFMP case liaison?
+How do families access their local EFMP family support staff?

 How can families help ease the transition to a new school system following a move?

 In addition to the support available from the installation Military and Family Support Centers and Military OneSource consultants, MilitaryINSTALLATIONS provides some suggestions for making the transition easier as your child enters a new school system following a move to a new duty station.
 The article, "Preparing for Your Move," provides tips for what to do prior to and after your move to help create a smooth transfer between schools.

 Additionally, military families can learn about the Education Directory for Children with Special Needs for information on special needs issues and listings of national and local resources for early intervention (for infants and toddlers) and special education (for school-age children) services.
 These directories and other available resources are located on Military OneSource.

 More information about moving with an IEP can be found here.